-Most full-time OT programs suggest you don’t work during the program, since you will be spending A LOT of time studying and working on research.
+Most full-time OT programs suggest you don’t work during the program, since you will be spending A LOT of time studying and working on research before you start fulltime fieldwork.
 I highly recommend you save as much as possible for living expenses beforehand so you can minimize the time spent working during OT school.

 If you have to work, it is possible to work a few hours part time until you start Level II fieldwork.
-I tried not to work more than 10 hours a week, and many weeks I opted not to work at all when I had huge loads of thesis research and studying.
+I tried not to work more than 10 hours a week, and many weeks I opted not to work at all when I had large chucks of time needed for thesis research and studying.
 I did not work at all during both of my Level II fieldworks, which I’ll go into next.

 Wrapping Up OT School With Level II Fieldwork

 Level II fieldwork consists of two 12-week semesters where you’ll typically work 40 hours a week.
 This is the clinical portion of OT school.
 These clinicals, typically at the end of your OT program, will challenge you to tie everything you’ve learned together while working with actual patients.
 You will have to come up with appropriate treatments for multiple patients a day.

 You will have some experience working with patients before Level II fieldwork thanks to Level I fieldwork which is usually only one day a week per semester, or just one full week per semester.
 Level I fieldwork can be in multiple settings and allows you to observe therapists and learn treatment ideas.
 Your Level II fieldwork is the point in school that you will really gain solid skills and a foundation to practice as an OT.

 On top of the 40 hours a week for your Level II fieldwork, you can expect to spend several more hours per week treatment planning and researching, so outside work at this time is not recommended.
 You might also have to take an online elective during each fieldwork, which involves more homework outside of clinicals, which is tough but still doable.

 Is Occupational Therapy and OT School Right For You?